Teeth Cleaning in Dubai

 How often should I get my teeth cleaned?

 Brushing your teeth twice a day and flossing isn’t enough as there are parts of the mouth that we can’t clean ourselves.
 Dentists and hygienists recommend getting your teeth cleaned every six months.
 However, if you have periodontal disease or wear orthodontic appliances such as braces, cleaning should be done more frequently (at least every three months).

 Regular oral hygiene sessions do not just give your teeth a thorough cleanse but can also detect and prevent many health problems.
 Some symptoms of medical conditions can be identified early on if you have a regular oral and dental check-up.

 How long does teeth cleaning take?

 The average length of a teeth cleaning is anywhere between 30 minutes and one hour.
 The amount of plaque on your teeth will also determine the length of time you will spend on the dental chair.

-It is not unnatural for patients to experience soreness and slight gum bleeding during the cleaning process and when brushing for a few days (24–48 hours) after the procedure.
-But if the bleeding persists beyond that, you should immediately return to the dental clinic for an assessment.
+It is natural for patients to experience soreness and slight gum bleeding during the cleaning process and when brushing for a few days (24–48 hours) after the procedure.
+But if the bleeding persists beyond that, you should immediately return to the dentist/hygienist for an assessment.
 The bleeding can be caused due to the presence of fractured calculus under the gums or gum disease.